 Tap Settings > Development Mode, then enter the ID or SKU of your app and tap Load to download your app from your vendor account.

 The Development Mode screen, where you can enter the ID of your application and download it right from your vendor account, is visible only if your device is in Development Mode.

 After you install your app, you can make purchases in your app without being charged, even if your app is listed as a paid app.

 All the purchases you make appear as actual purchases, just like the image on the right.

-If your app and the digital goods offered in your app are loaded into the BlackBerry World sandbox, you won’t be charged for any of the purchases made in your app.
-If you make purchases from other paid applications, you will be charged as usual.
+If your app and the digital goods offered in your app are loaded into the BlackBerry World sandbox, you aren't charged for any of the purchases made in your app.
+If you make purchases from other paid applications, you are charged as usual.

-- You must set the connection mode to Production to use the sandbox so that the BlackBerry World server is used to complete transactions.
+You must set the connection mode to Production or network to use the sandbox so that the BlackBerry World server is used to complete transactions.

-- You can download apps in draft status only from BlackBerry World when you use a sandbox user account (any other kind of user account won't work).
+You can download apps in draft status only from BlackBerry World when you use a sandbox user account (any other user account doesn't work).